Welcome!

 My name is Andrew Nova Le (he/him/his).
 I am a Assistant Professor of Sociology in the Sanford School of Social and Family Dynamics and Faculty Associate at The Asia Center at Arizona State University.
 I received my PhD from the Sociology Department at University of California Los Angeles (UCLA).

 My research interests are in international migration, race & ethnicity, political & global sociology, social theory, and qualitative research methods in the Asia and Asian American context.
+My research has been published in various venues including Social Problems, Journal of Peasant Studies, Sociological Forum, and the Journal of Ethnic and Migration Studies.
+My research is global with sites in Vietnam, Taiwan, Trinidad and Tobago, Seattle, and Los Angeles.

 I pride myself on teaching and mentorship!
 I have received UCLA’s inaugural Silton Undergraduate Research Mentorship Award and Teaching Assistant Award.
 At ASU, I’ve received a Professor of Impact Award.